toastedcornflakes/toastedcornflakes.github.io/articles/fuzzing_capstone_with_afl.md

            Crashes found : 0 locally unique

-I let that run overnight and actually found a bug.
+I let that run overnight and actually found [a harmless bug](https://github.com/aquynh/capstone/issues/463).
 More on that in the next part, along with analysis  of what we found, using AFL's tools (cmin, tmin, crash exploration mode), gdb and [crashwalk](https://github.com/bnagy/crashwalk).

 # Rundown
 In this article we